mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_activities.md

 ## Activity 1: Design a network!

 In order to practice using the terminology and methods of network analysis, let's design a network from scratch.
 Consult [Network Analysis Fundamentals](http://www.themacroscope.org/?page_id=892) for some help with terminology.
-1. At your table, select a topic for your network.
+1. In your group, select a topic for your network.
 It should be approachable for all members of your group.
 Game of Thrones?
 W&L students?
 Sports?
 A novel or TV show?
 2. List all the nodes in your network.
 Do they have types?
 Do they have attributes?
 Is this a biomodal or multimodal network?
 3. Start making connections or edges in your network.
 What type of edges do you need?
 Do the edges have a weight?
 4. Think about centrality.
 Do you have an ego network?
 How might you start calculating centrality?